Learn the Art of Success with a Marketing Major from SNHU

-Southern New Hampshire University's marketing major gives future marketing professionals the foundation to succeed in their chosen industry.
+Southern New Hampshire University's Bachelor of Science in Marketing major gives future marketing professionals the foundation to succeed in their chosen industry.
 Already working in the field?
-The degree will bump your credentials - and your promotability - up a notch.
+The degree can bump your credentials - and your promotability - up a notch.

 The coursework includes brand building, marketing campaign planning and analysis, and engaging target audiences through all the most modern media channels.
 Students acquire analysis, communication, critical thinking and decision-making skills, along with the essential business skills.

 Importantly, you'll build a professional portfolio to take to prospective employers and tailor your degree to your own individual career interests.

 Choose the on campus option to pursue your marketing major and get real-world work experience in the AdLab - one of only two student-run, on campus advertising companies in the country.
 As an AdLab student, you'll have the chance to work with clients such as the American Red Cross, the Manchester Monarchs and Catholic Medical Center.